 –Virgil Thomson, the composer, put it that “a good critic does not voice opinions, he describes; if his description is succinct, accurate and imaginative, the opinion will automatically shine through.”
-What is this (hardwired?) compulsion to evaluate or be answerable, even when confronted by description?
-Better yet, what is it that I am missing when describing and evaluating with no fall in between?
+What is this (hardwired?) desire or compulsion to evaluate or be answerable, even when confronted by description?
+Better yet, what is it that I am missing when describing and evaluating with no lapse in between?

 –The Russian playwright, Anton Chekhov, wrote to a correspondent, “you are confusing two concepts: answering the questions and formulating them correctly.
 Only the latter is required of an author.
 There’s not a single question answered in Anna Karenina or Eugene Onegin, but they are still fully satisfying works because the questions they raise are all formulated correctly.”

-This notion that better questions provoke many answers—not the same thing as writing a work that refuse to be answerable to its readers—turns out to be a good thing for a people who get satisfaction in rehearsing small answers to perplex the Big Questions.
+This notion that better questions provoke many answers—not the same thing as writing a work that refuse to be answerable to its readers—turns out to be a good thing for a people enjoy giving small answers to perplex the Big Questions even further.
 “Whose asking?” shot back philosopher, Sidney Morgenbesser, when pressed to prove the existence of his questioner.
 “Why is there something rather than nothing?” led Morgenbesser to reply: “If there was nothing you’d still be complaining.”
 “Nothing is everything that doesn’t happen at this very moment,” Martin Heidegger, the philosopher, tells us; well, not exactly: “A thing is a hole in the thing it is not” (Carl Andre, artist).

 “The difference between desire & compulsion/Is that one is wanting, one is warding off” puts the late poet, Lucie Brock-Broido, in her The Master Letters.